Professor Virginia Bond

 PhD PG Dip

 I was born and brought up in independent Africa.
 I trained as a social anthropologist at the Universities of Edinburgh and Hull in the UK.
 I have always applied anthropology to public health and often worked with large interdisciplinary teams on field-based studies in Zambia and South Africa.
 To date, I have worked on six community randomised trials, leading the social science components.
 The most recent CRTs include HPTN 071 (PopART) that aimed to reduce HIV incidence at population level, and TREATS, that is measuring the impact of the PopART package of HIV prevention on Tuberculosis (TB).
 Since 2001, I have worked with health-related stigma, conducting both research and interventions.
 I have mostly been based overseas for LSHTM.
-From 2004, I have been a director of Zambart, a research institution housed within the School of Public Health at the University of Zambia.
+From 2004 to 2020, I was a director of Zambart, a research institution housed within the School of Public Health at the University of Zambia.
+I am now Head of Social Science Unit at Zambart and leading professional academic development for Zambart.

 My main theoretical areas of interest are health-related stigma (including TB, HIV, disability, STIs, schistosomiasis and COVID-19), critical social science within community randomised trials and the application of a qualitative methodological approach called 'Broad Brush Surveys' to rapidly assess urban systems to improve public health including water and sanitation nd schistosomiasis.
 I am an advocate of interdisciplinary public health reseach endeavours and to ethnographic and/or broader understanding of community response to epidemics and health interventions, including community ownership of epidemic management.
 Building on my experience in Zambia, I am involved in decolonising global health research processes and discussions.